API-Optimists/openbanking-ui/README.md

 ``` nowrap
 npm start
 ```
+Not need to connect with mock-server for testing.
 #### Connecting with mock-server

 Start the application in one instance with 'npm start' and in another instance, run the below command.